praxis/praxis/doc/response.md

 ## Access

-Response classes will have access to atributes such as name, status, headers, body, request.
+Response classes will have access to attributes such as name, status, headers, body, request.
 TODO: mediatype and/or multipart support in the near future